AaronwithoneA/PACK/README.md

 There will be an instructions modal thats opened from a button on the top of the page.
-It will include a description of the game, the 3 attributes, and visual examples of a valid and invalid pack
+It will include a description of the game, the 3 attributes, and visual examples of a valid and invalid pack.

 ![wireframes](images/instruction_modaL.png)